edgelesssys/constellation/docs/versioned_docs/version-2.8/reference/migration.md

 ## Migrating from Azure's service principal authentication to managed identity authentication

 - The `provider.azure.appClientID` and `provider.azure.appClientSecret` fields are no longer required and should be removed.
-- To keep using an existing UAMI add the `Owner` permission with the scope of your `resourceGroup`.
+- To keep using an existing UAMI, add the `Owner` permission with the scope of your `resourceGroup`.
-- Otherwise, simply [create new Constellation IAM credentials](../workflows/config.md#creating-iam-credentials) and use the created UAMI.
+- Otherwise, simply [create new Constellation IAM credentials](../workflows/config.md#creating-an-iam-configuration) and use the created UAMI.
-- To migrate the authentication for an existing Constellation on Azure to an UAMI with the necessary permissions:
+- To migrate the authentication for an existing cluster on Azure to an UAMI with the necessary permissions:
   1. Remove the `aadClientId` and `aadClientSecret` from the azureconfig secret.
   2. Set `useManagedIdentityExtension` to `true`  and use the `userAssignedIdentity` from the Constellation config for the value of `userAssignedIdentityID`.
   3. Restart the CSI driver, cloud controller manager, cluster autoscaler, and Constellation operator pods.

 ## Migrating from CLI versions before 2.8

 - The `measurements` field for each cloud service provider was replaced with a global `attestation` field.
 - The `confidentialVM`, `idKeyDigest`, and `enforceIdKeyDigest` fields for the Azure cloud service provider were removed in favor of using the global `attestation` field.
 - The optional global field `attestationVariant` was replaced by the now required `attestation` field.

 ## Migrating from CLI versions before 2.3